Saily vs Airalo – Which eSIM service is right for you?

 Each of Airalo’s coverage plans has its place and can work well to support a wide variety of different travel styles.

-Each country/region has its own pricing, so you’ll have to check your specific country for accurate prices, but my overall impression is that Airalo is a bit overpriced in countries that have cheap internet, but not too bad for places with expensive internet.
+Each country/region has its own pricing, so you’ll have to check your specific country for accurate prices, but my overall impression is that Airalo is a bit overpriced in countries that have cheap internet, but can be a deal in places with expensive internet!

 Interested in giving Airalo a test-run?